 You can’t really call yourself a nature lover if you’ve never visited Redwood National Park.
 Home to the tallest (and some of the oldest) trees on the planet, the thick forest also houses all manner of woodland creatures — including one famous (and seemingly ubiquitous) herd of elk.
-Here are some of the best places to camp in the Redwoods.
+Here is the best campground in Redwood National park.

 There’s more to see while you’re here than just trees, however.
 The area is also home to breathtaking beaches, wide swaths of prairie, and picturesque rivers.
 There’s something for everyone here, and campers will be forgiven if they feel like staying for longer than just a few days.

 If you’re planning on really getting the lay of the land while you’re here, then it’s important to find a campground that can accommodate all your needs.
 Regardless of whether you’re pulling up in a big-rig RV or just cruising in with a van full of tents and other gear, the sites on this list will help make your stay a magical one.

 We feel the best place to camp is Redwood Meadows RV Resort, as it’s in a fantastic location and has a little something for everyone.
 We encourage you to try out all of the spots on this list, though, as each can reveal something different about this majestic park.

 That’s the great thing about a place as breathtaking as Redwood National Park: there are no bad places to stay — we just think these 5 are nicer than the rest.